Cannes 2014 Review: Action Thriller THE TARGET Misses the Mark

 Ryoo has been a formidable character actor for many years and his recent jump to leading man status was cemented with the success of last year's smash hit Miracle in Cell No. 7.
 In The Target he's suitably gruff and stoic (at least until the dramatic denouement) but his performance is cool and calculated to the point that it becomes uncharismatic.
 Lee Jin-wook is little more than serviceable as his good guy foil while Yu Jun-sang is most memorable as he hungrily chews his lines yet in a film that ultimately feels a little drab, his borderline maniacal performance feels out of place.

 Director Chang demonstrates once again that he has a solid command of genre formula (he previously made 2008's popular horror film Death Bell) but his latest effort lacks the flair and grit to outdo the original.
-Point Blank ends with a strong sequence that features many small strands chaotically weaving across each other in a claustrophic and busy location.
+Point Blank ends with a strong sequence that features many small strands chaotically weaving across each other in a claustrophobic and busy location.
 The Target uses the same elements and the same location but instead of mounting the tension through details it opts for a more bombastic yet simplistic approach, that echoes far too many recent Korean thrillers climaxes.

 The Target may not be as good as All About My Wife or Cold Eyes, but with 2.6 million admissions and counting (not to mention an invitation to Cannes' Midnight Screenings), to their 4.6 million and 5.5 million tickets sold, Korean studios will see no reason to stop reappropriating successful world cinema titles for local audiences.